ArtemisZeep/ArtemisZeep/README.md

 ---

 ### :man_technologist: About Me :
-I was born in Novosibirsk, live in Saint-Petersburg.
-Now I am graduating from the Faculty of Management of the Higher School of Economics.
+I was born in Novosibirsk :cityscape:, live in Saint-Petersburg :city_sunrise:
+Now I am graduating from the Faculty of Management of the Higher School of Economics :man_student:.

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>